 You will find the Labyrinth of Horta on the top of the hills surrounding Barcelona, you can easily reach it by public transportation.
 This park has the city’s oldest conserved garden.
 Once Neocalssical, with a slightly Italian look, it later adopted a Romantic style.

-6.)
-A day on the beach in Barcelona, but maybe on a little more relaxing stretch of beach, then go to Base Club Nautico at beach Mar Bella, where you can find a bit more space and a very attractive place to have a drink and lunch.
+Go the beach strech that is a little more relaxing, then go to Base Club Nautico at beach Mar Bella, where you can find a bit more space and a very attractive place to have a drink and lunch.
 La base by Farre, known by locals for its friendly service and good food and on the beach for an attractive price.
 My favorite when going to have a bite on the beach.